adipai/ase24/README.md

 * HW5 - Use the HW5 readme [link](https://github.com/adipai/ase24/tree/main/src/hw5#readme) for the steps of execution<br/>
 * HW6 - Use the HW6 readme [link](https://github.com/adipai/ase24/blob/main/src/hw6/readme.md) for the step of execution<br/>
 * HW7 - Use the HW7 readme [link](https://github.com/adipai/ase24/blob/main/src/hw7/readme.md) for the step of execution<br/>
+* HW8 - Use the HW8 readme [link](https://github.com/adipai/ase24/blob/main/src/hw8/readme.md) for the step of execution<br/>

 # Team members
 [Rishi Singhal](https://www.linkedin.com/in/rishi-singhal1101/)<br/>